 Biking is one of the easiest and most efficient forms of exercise.
 It’s also among the lowest impact and least likely to result in injuries of the winter sports, including Nordic and alpine skiing.
 According to an NIH study, 75% of injuries in a cohort of frequent Nordic skiiers (in this case, the Swedish national team) were overuse injuries.
 Lower back problems are particularly common because that region of the body acts as a pivot between the upper and lower body during the repetitive, high-impact shuffling motion inherent in the sport.

 By contrast, cycling involves sitting in a comfortable, fixed position, or moving slightly to adjust to terrain, and using only one half of the body (the legs) for locomotion.
 If you pedal at a steady pace, you’re less likely to experience torn ligaments, stress fractures, and other potentially serious injuries common to higher-impact sports.

 Biking can be dangerous even in ideal conditions.
-In 2012, the National Highway Traffic Safety Administration reported that 726 American cyclists died in traffic accidents, representing 2.2% of all traffic fatalities for that year despite accounting for just 1.0% of total trips taken.
+In 2018, the National Highway Traffic Safety Administration reported that 857 American cyclists died in traffic accidents, a 6.3% increase over the previous year.
 Even as safer cars reduce the number of total road fatalities per year, cyclist fatalities are creeping up – from 1.5% in 2003 to 2.2% more recently.
 Part of this increase may be due to more cyclists taking to the roads, but the trend remains worrisome.